cspades/bionemo-framework/docs/docs/user-guide/getting-started/initialization-guide.md

 !!! note "NGC Credentials Required for Data Download"

     Some of the credentials in the above `.env` file are optional for specific workflows.
-However, if you intend to use data hosted on the NGC platform (for example, model checkpoints and example training data), you _must_ define both NGC_CLI_API_KEY and NGC_CLI_ORG at container run time.
+However, if you intend to use data hosted on the NGC platform that is not guest accessible (for example, model checkpoints and example training data in private collections), you _must_ define both NGC_CLI_API_KEY and NGC_CLI_ORG at container run time.
 The easiest way to ensure these variables are set is to use the `.env` file as shown here with your specific variable definitions.

 Refer to the list below for an explanation of each of these variables: